 Ok, with that introduction out of the way, how do you set calories for a basic fat loss diet?
-A value that has been used for absolutely years is 10-12 cal/lb, and I explain where that value comes from to some degree in How to Estimate Maintenance Calories.
-Essentially it’s a 20% reduction from a rough maintenance estimate of ‘About 15 cal/lb or so’.
+A value that has been used for absolutely years is 10-12 cal/lb, and I explain where that value comes essentially from the estimation of maintenance calories.
+Essentially it’s a 20% reduction from a rough maintenance estimate of “About 15 cal/lb or so”.

-I’d note that this is your basic moderate deficit diet, as I discuss in Setting the Deficit – Small, Moderate or Large there can be various pros and cons to using smaller or larger deficits.
-But, once again, here I’m focusing on simplicity and the basics and trying to avoid any source of complication.
+This approach creates your basic moderate deficit diet.
+But there are cases where a larger or smaller deficit may be appropriate or beneficial.
+Once again, here I’m focusing on simplicity and the basics and trying to avoid any source of complication.